DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The vectors fix the padded plaintext lengths so they are reproducible:

-- The query plaintext is padded to `<min-query-len>` = 256 bytes, the minimum permitted length for a client query inclusive of padding and a multiple of 64.
-An implementation MAY use a larger `<min-query-len>` that is also a multiple of 64; `dnscrypt-proxy` defaults to 512.
+- The query plaintext is padded to 256 bytes for this vector.
+Production clients can choose larger targets for the complete encrypted DNSCrypt packet; for example, a client can target a 512-byte-or-larger UDP packet and compute the plaintext padding after subtracting DNSCrypt overhead.
 - The response plaintext is padded to the smallest multiple of 64 that holds the response plus at least one padding byte, here 64 bytes.
-The exact response padding length is otherwise an implementation choice, subject to the response being no larger than the query over UDP.
+The exact response padding length is otherwise an implementation choice, subject to the encrypted UDP response being no larger than the encrypted query.
 - Over TCP the encryption is identical, but each packet is prefixed with a two-byte big-endian length, and the query padding length is chosen at random as described in Query Processing.
+For the fixed packets above, the 324-byte query is prefixed with `01 44`, and the 112-byte response is prefixed with `00 70`.

 ## Negative Cases